antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Chromothripsis
 --------------
 While investigating the WGS data an interesting phenomenon was observed.
-In some tumor samples parts of the genome appered to be riddled with structural variants, resulting in a shredded chromosomal structure.
+In some tumor samples parts of the genome appeared to be riddled with structural variants, resulting in a shredded chromosomal structure.

 ---------
   ![](_static/images/R2d2_logo.png)**Can you spot an example of chromothripsis from the circos overview?**